scriptype/writ-cms/readme.md

 - A new post is generated from this file.
 - The new post also belongs to "Uncategorized".

+### Creating a new post with its own folder

+Sometimes, you may want to group all the assets related to a blog post in its own folder.
+You can definitely do that.

+1) Enter any of the category folders
+2) Create an empty folder named "My new post" and enter it
+3) Create a file named either "post.hbs" or "index.hbs"
+4) Run `node start`

+Now you should see:

+- A new post is generated from this file.
+- The new post also belongs to "Uncategorized".

 ### Creating a category

 Every folder in your blog is automatically a category.
 So, you just need to create